The-Hundredth-Monkey/hmt/Yaml.md

     Update-Proxy "myserver.com" 1 "meh.com"
 ```

+Yaml-Command is searched with `Get-Command` function and if nothing found, spaces will be replaced with `-` and it will be tried again (so `Update-Proxy` could be represented in yaml with `update proxy` too).

 There is one special key - `args` - that can be used to mix named and non-named parameters:

 ```yaml